moonglum/foxx_generator/README.md

 * A name for the transition that you can use when you want to add a transition of this type.
 * `type`: One of the types described above.
 * `description`: A human readable description of this transition.
 This is used in both the generated API as well as the generated documentation.
 * `to`: Is the target of this transition one or more states?
-For a `link` transition this for example determines if you can only link one state to it or more than that.
+For a `connect` transition this for example determines if you can only connect one state to it or more than that.
 Acceptable values are `one` and `many`.

 An example for that would be the following transition definition: